ElenaBerettaVu/ThesisProject/README.md

 Write your thesis with [Overleaf](https://www.overleaf.com/).
 If you are not familiar with it, start familiarizing yourself with the tool before you begin writing.
 Once you have created the file share it with me; you can use my e-mail elena.beretta@vu.nl

 ### Github <img src="https://emoji.slack-edge.com/T0478UF0N80/github/6030952033273d03.png" width="25">
 It is easier for me to review your code from here.
-I will create a project on Github shortly and share it with you.
-All the code you use must be in the github folder.
-Write to me privately the email you have decided to use.
-For convenience I recommend that you use the same email address for all tools, including slack
+Please, create a repo and share it with me

 ### Google Drive <img src="https://emoji.slack-edge.com/T0478UF0N80/google-drive/1b5371cac20a4325.png" width="25">
 Create a folder in your google drive and name it like this: